Inclusion and Equity in Physics & Astronomy

-- join the APS-IDEA initiative on behalf of the department.
-Our local team is made u of R. Baker, K. Brandenburg, K. Ferris.
-J. Frantz, H.Kothari, S. Sudebi, E. Rice, J.Roche.
-A. Shamoumehr and S. Ulloa.
+- Join the APS-IDEA initiative on behalf of the department.
+Our local team is made up of R. Baker, K. Brandenburg, C. Burgad, K. Ferris.
+J. Frantz, S. Sudebi, E. Rice, J.Roche.
+A. Shamoumehr, S. Ulloa and S. Upadhyay.

-- facilitate (and track) IDE trainings: e.g. SVSH prevention training for grad students (assigned by the CAS dean)
+- Facilitate or track IDE trainings: e.g. SVSH prevention training for grad students (assigned by the CAS dean), RPR student-led workshop...

 - Share leadership with students: e.g. TA assignment audits by graduate students